ColaLinN/cs-notes/docs/database/Lock.md

 ## Situation

 1. Txn1 and Txn2 start
-2. Transaction 1 try to get the next-key lock (13, 14].
+2. Transaction 1 tries to get the next-key lock (13, 14].
 But it finally get a gap lock (13, 20) instead because 14 doesn't exist.

-2. Same as step 2, Transaction 2 get the gap lock (13, 20).
+2. Same as step 2, Transaction 2 gets the gap lock (13, 20).
 (Because conflicting gap lock is permittable)

-3. Transaction 1 wait for transaction 2 to release the gap lock because it want to get the insert intention lock.
+3. Transaction 1 waits for transaction 2 to release the gap lock because it want to get the insert intention lock.

-4. Transaction 2 wait for transaction 1 to release the gap lock because it want to get the insert intention lock.
+4. Transaction 2 waits for transaction 1 to release the gap lock because it want to get the insert intention lock.
 Therefore, deadlock occurs here.
 Transaction

 | \    | Transaction 1                                   | Transaction 2                                   |
 | :--- | :---------------------------------------------- | ----------------------------------------------- |